 Start-up costs for new businesses

-The cost of setting up a business can vary wildly from one enterprise to the next.
+The cost of setting up a small business can vary wildly from one enterprise to the next.
 For some, all that’s required is a back bedroom and a laptop.
-Others need a shop, a full complement of staff, fancy equipment, and a full-scale marketing campaign to get going.
+Others need a shop, a full rota of staff, backroom equipment and a full-scale marketing campaign to get going.

 Sometimes it’s better to apply some patience and wait until the profits start rolling in before you invest in business vehicles, hand-painted signage or costly marketing materials.
-At start-up stage, you’re building the foundations for a healthy financial future.
+At the start-up stage, you’re building the foundations for a healthy financial future.

 How to calculate start-up costs

 At this stage you should be thinking of ways to budget at every opportunity.
 Ultimately, you may want to take out a business start-up loan or chase some other form of investment.
 According to research, UK start-ups budget £5,000 to launch, however the average start-up based in the UK spends £22,756 in the first 12 months.3

 Frequently, people who are new to the world of business forget to account for some key expenses.
-For example, if you run a gym, what insurances or Health & Safety certification might you need, and what will these cost?
+For example, if you run a gym, what insurances or health and safety certification might you need, and what will these cost?

 Financing a new business